samtron1412/docs/physics/physics.md

 - Physics also makes significant contributions through advances in new technologies that arise from theoretical breakthroughs.

+# History

+## Ancient astronomy [^history-astronomy]

+Astronomy is the oldest of the natural sciences.
+The earliest civilizations dating back to beyond 3000 BCE.

+## Natural Philosophy [^natural-philosophy]

+- Natural philosophy has its origins in Greece during the Archaic period, 650 BCE - 480 BCE, when pre-Socratic philosophers like Thales rejected non-naturalistic explanations for natural phenomena and proclaimed that every event had a natural cause.
+- They proposed ideas verified by reason and observation, and many of their hypotheses proved successful in experiment; for example, atomism was found to  be correct approximately 2000 years after it was first proposed by Leucippus and his pupil Democritus.

+## Physics in the medieval Islamic world

+- Developing early forms of the scientific method.
+- The most notable work was **The Book of Optics**, written by Ibn
+Al-Haitham:
+    + The first studies the phenomenon of the pinhole camera.

+## Classical physics

+- Physics became a separate science when early modern Europeans used experimental and quantitative methods to discover what are now considered to be the laws of physics.
+- Major developments:
+    + The replacement of the geocentric model of the solar system with the heliocentric Copernican model.
+    + The laws governing the motion of planetary bodies determined by Johannes Kepler between 1609 and 1619.
+    + Pioneering work on telescopes and observational astronomy by Galileo Galilei in the 16th and 17th centuries.
+    + Isaac Newton's discovery and unification of the laws of motion and universal gravitation.
+Newton also developed calculus.
+    + The discovery of new laws in thermodynamics, chemistry, and electromagnetics resulted from greater research efforts during the industrial revolution as energy needs increased.

+## Modern physics

+- Modern physics began in the early 20th century with the work of Max Planck in quantum theory and Albert Einstein's theory of relativity.
+Both of these theories came about due to inaccuracies in classical mechanics in certain situations.
+    + Classical mechanics predicted a varying speed of light, which could not be resolved with the constant speed predicted by Maxwell's equations of electromagnetism; this discrepancy was corrected by Einstein's theory of special relativity, which replaced classical mechanics for fast-moving objects and allowed for a constant speed of light.
+    + Black body radiation provided another problem for classical physics, which was corrected when Planck proposed that the excitation of material oscillators is possible only in discrete steps proportional to their frequency; this, along with the **photoelectric effect** and a complete theory predicting discrete **energy levels** of **electron orbitals**, led to the theory of quantum mechanics taking over from classical physics at very small scales.
+- Quantum mechanics would come to be pioneered by Werner Heisenberg, Erwin Schrodinger and Paul Dirac.
+    + From this early work, and work in related fields, the Standard Model of particle physics [^standard-model] was derived.
+    + Physics beyond the Standard Model [^beyond-sm].
+    + Areas of mathematics in general are important to this field, such as the study of probabilities.

 # References

 [wiki-portal-physics]: https://en.wikipedia.org/wiki/Portal:Physics "Wikipedia - Portal: Physics"
 [wiki-topic-physics]: https://en.wikipedia.org/wiki/Portal:Physics/Navigation "Wikipedia - Physics Topics"
 [wiki-physics]: https://en.wikipedia.org/wiki/Physics "Wikipedia - Physics"
+[^history-astronomy]: https://en.wikipedia.org/wiki/History_of_astronomy "Wikipedia - History of Astronomy"
+[^natural-philosophy]: https://en.wikipedia.org/wiki/Natural_philosophy "Wikipedia - Natural Philosophy"
+[^standard-model]: https://en.wikipedia.org/wiki/Standard_Model "Wikipedia - Standard Model"
+[^beyond-sm]: https://en.wikipedia.org/wiki/Physics_beyond_the_Standard_Model "Wikipedia - Physics beyond the Standard Model"